Urvashi's 700th Film 'Appatha', Heist Drama 'Choona', And More On OTT

-New Delhi, July 27 (IANS) With OTT platforms dishing up an overflowing platter of options, it’s hard to put together a must-watch list, especially if it’s limited to five.
-Here are the five new titles that have caught the attention of IANS:
+With OTT platforms dishing up an overflowing platter of options, it’s hard to put together a must-watch list, especially if it’s limited to five.
+Here are the five new titles that have caught our attention

-From an investigative crime drama to a gripping thriller, to a love story, IANS has put together a slate that should grab the interest of diverse audiences, spanning interests and languages.
+From an investigative crime drama to a gripping thriller, to a love story, the author has put together a slate that should grab the interest of diverse audiences, spanning interests and languages.

 This week’s must-watch array of multi-genre content includes Urvashi’s 700th movie ‘Appatha’ to Vijay Varma and Shweta Tripathi’s investigative drama ‘Kaalkoot’.
 We also have Tamil political thriller ‘Maamannan’ to ‘Choona’, a thrilling heist drama loaded with perfect comic punches.